nwanduka/nwanduka/README.md

 ## 👋 Hello, I'm Victoria, daughter of Nduka.

 I'm a UI/UX Designer with a passion for creating engaging digital experiences.
-Welcome to my GitHub profile!

 - 💼 I've had the pleasure of contributing to open-source projects like Layer5, Meshery, and Oppia, thanks to their welcoming communities.
 - 🎨 My design skills span visual design and content creation.
 I craft beautiful interfaces with Figma, Canva, and Google Workspace.